lxdv/ecg-classification/README.md

 ## Testing and visualization

-*Using EcgResNet34 model it shows best metrics*
+*Using EcgResNet34 model as it shows the best metrics*

 1. Install requirements via pip install -r requirements.txt
 2. Create directory named `experiments`